Aryarezvani00/wine-quality-eda-python/README.md

 Full analysis is in [`wine_quality_analysis.ipynb`](python/wine_project.ipynb), using **pandas** for data handling, and **seaborn** / **matplotlib** for visualization.

-- Computed correlations between all chemical properties and `quality`, isolating the ranked correlations against quality specifically (rather than reading a full 12x12 heatmap) to directly answer which features matter most
+- Computed correlations between all chemical properties and `quality`
 - Compared quality distributions between red and white wine
 - Visualized the relationship between alcohol content and quality
 - Visualized the relationship between residual sugar and quality